-ICMA maintains close ties to state-based associations of local government professionals through its regional Relationship Management efforts supported by a network of ICMA Regional Vice Presidents, Regional Directors, and dedicated ICMA Liaisons.
-In addition, ICMA maintains formal relationships with over 30 international and multinational affiliates.
+ICMA maintains close ties to state-based associations of local government professionals through its regional Relationship Management efforts supported by a network of ICMA Regional Vice Presidents, Regional Directors, and other dedicated ICMA staff who serve as liaisons.
+In addition, ICMA maintains formal relationships with over 36 international and multinational affiliates.
 ICMA strives to closely align its work with all affiliate groups and to measure progress over time.
 Formal affiliation agreements provide a framework for documenting how we work together to build on key strategic initiatives.
 Through these agreements we can collaborate to set specific, mutually beneficial goals.

 The purpose of these affiliate relationships is twofold: